gweltou/midiseq/README.md

 Now, the duration of a note is not an absolute value.
 It's a relative value by which the default length is multiplied to give the note's true length (same for the silence).\
 If the default length was set with `setNoteLen(1/4)` (default value), the previous sequence would play as a 'c' half note, followed by a dotted quarter rest.

 ### Chords

-Chords can be created like so :
+Chords can be created like so, using a capital letter. :

     Chord("Cmaj")